Anders44/F20-1015/Lectures/12/Lect-12.md

 - tail – show the last 10 lines of text file (any number can be specified)
 - grep – search for patterns in text files
 - vi - editor used on most systems.
-- awk - a programing language for text.
+- awk - a programming language for text.

 ## Networking commands in Linux

-Most useful commands for inspecting network setup and exploring network connections and ports:
+Figure out your network setup.

-- hostname – show or set server hostname
+- hostname – your computers hostname - Often this is used on the network as the name.
-- ifconfig – show and set IP addresses (found almost everywhere)
+- ifconfig – show and set IP addresses (found almost everywhere) (ipconfig on windows)
 - ping – check if remote host is reachable via ICMP ping

 ## Process management